a-s-t-e-y-a/obsidian_vault_backup/6-FullNotes/so you think you know git - fosdem 2024 gitbutler video-2025-02-11-FullNote.md

 	    ` echo $PATH`
 	    get the path and add to your path now just create alias out of it ` git config --global alias.bb '!better-branch.sh'`
+- [ ] git oldies that needed to get
 ## Details